Skip to content

 Midday Guidance: Seeking Clarity in the Present Moment

-A prayer guide for pausing at midday to ask Jesus for wisdom and direction.
-Whether you're facing a decision, feeling uncertain about your next step, or simply wanting to align your afternoon with God's purpose, this guide invites you to bring your questions to Jesus and listen for His voice.
+A prayer guide to help you pause at midday and ask Jesus for wisdom and direction.
+Whether you're facing a decision, feeling uncertain about next steps, or simply wanting to know His will more clearly, this guide invites you to bring your questions directly to Him and listen for His voice.

 Midday Need direction